Meet the Team

 Asbestos Laboratory Assistant

 Hannah is a 2018 graduate from Victoria University, majoring in Geology and Physical Geography.
 Her interest in geology comes from her love of the outdoors and obvious love of rocks.
-She is the newest member of our Wellington team and is learning on the job.
+She is a new member of our Wellington team and is learning on the job.